Shopify/liquid/basics/types.md

 ### Initializing arrays

-You cannot initialize arrays using pure Liquid.
+You cannot initialize arrays using only Liquid.

-You can, however, use the [split](/filters/split) filter to break a single string into an array of substrings.
+You can, however, use the [split](/filters/split) filter to break a string into an array of substrings.

 ## EmptyDrop

-An EmptyDrop object is returned if you try to access a deleted object (such as a page or post) by its handle.
+An EmptyDrop object is returned if you try to access a deleted object by name.
 In the example below, `page_1`, `page_2` and `page_3` are all EmptyDrop objects.

 ```liquid
 {% raw %}